radiantearth/stac-spec/item-spec/item-spec.md

 A STAC Item is a GeoJSON file ([RFC 7946](https://tools.ietf.org/html/rfc7946)), and thus should use the `[application/geo+json](https://tools.ietf.org/html/rfc7946#section-12)` as the [Media Type](https://en.wikipedia.org/wiki/Media_type)
 (previously known as the MIME Type).
-STAC Items are recommended to add the parameter `profile` with the value `stac-item` to give a further hint to clients that they are dealing with a STAC Item.
-The full media type is thus: `application/geo+json; profile=stac-item`.

 ## Extensions